netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

          git clone https://github.com/citrix/citrix-k8s-ingress-controller.git

-2. Go to the repository and change your directory to `sml`
+2. Go to the repository and change your directory to `sml`.

          cd docs/how-to/sml